Business Negotiation Preparation

 The department that represents international trade for our own country, plus our own embassy in the country where we are conducting business, can provide us with a wealth of information.
 The more information we have on hand, the more we are able to consider and overcome any obstacles that might suddenly materialize out of nowhere.

 If our deal collapses, then what do we do?
 It is unwise to assume that the agreement will automatically succeed.
-We have to consider our BATNA - (Best Alternative to a Negotiated Agreement).
-We must strive to consider all our alternatives should the partnership not materialize.
-Of the available options, we then have to compare our best alternative to a proposed agreement, to see how it measures up.
+We have to consider our BATNA (Best Alternative to a Negotiated Agreement).
+Negotiation Skills Training strives to consider many alternatives.
+Of the most probable and high-risk options, we then have to compare our best alternative to a proposed agreement, to see how it measures up.
 Similarly, we need to estimate what alternatives may be available to our counterpart.

 By estimating the BATNA’s of both parties, we will have a better understanding of the relative negotiating powers that come to the table.
 Our foreign counterpart may need us more than we need them, or vice versa.

-One of the best ways to determine the other sides interests, is to interact with the agent or parties who will already be involved with the preliminary arrangements.
-Have a 'chin wag' with them.
-Be cautious though, especially if the agent who represents the other side is acting as an independent, as they may have their own self-serving agenda.
+One of the best ways to determine the other sides interests is to interact with the negotiation agent or parties who will already be involved with the preliminary arrangements.
+Have a ‘chin wag’ with them.
+Be cautious though, especially if the agent who represents the other side is acting as an independent, as they may have their own self-serving negotiation agenda.

-It is crucial we fully understand all the issues that might arise from both parties, throughout the negotiations, so that prior to our meeting,we can prepare to address them.
+It is crucial we fully understand all the issues that might arise from both parties, throughout the business negotiations, so that prior to our meeting, we can prepare to address them.

 Technical and logistical problems are often the most common issues we might face.
 Anything that is an issue to our counterpart is also an issue that will influence our business arrangement.
 We need to look at the partnership from their perspective.
 Depending on our research and knowledge of the other side in relation to their business disposition, we may be better equipped to address their issues.

-There are occasions where a first draft proposal may appear as a sign of arrogance on our part.
-Each situation must be analyzed to gauge the opening moves.
+There are occasions where a first draft business proposal may appear as a sign of arrogance on our part.
+Each situation must be analysed to gage the opening moves.
 Also, if we insist on the terms of our first draft, our uncompromising attitude may result in a prolonged negotiation, or a failure to find agreement.